scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Today was another day of unhealthiness.
 Bagel bites and a hot pocket!

+### Day 426

+Breakfast sandwich today, but then kinda forgot to eat lunch.
+It worked out though, later on I had nachos.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/